1

 matter and large-scale galactic structures.
 This Bubble universe

-theory fits well with the widely accepted hypothesis of cosmic
+concept fits well with the widely employed hypothesis of cosmic

 inflation as well as chaotic inflation. |